Texas Graduated Driver License

 - Learner License Phase: Supervised driving, culminating with an on-the-road driving test

-- Probationary License Phase: Limiting number of passengers and nighttime driving
+- Provisional License Phase: Limiting number of passengers and nighttime driving

 - Full Privilege Stage: A standard driver license.